 During her fellowship she will conduct a study on the cost-effectiveness of the Rotavirus vaccination in Mongolia.

 Addis manages a consulting firm, called Kilimanjaro Consulting, which “aims to provide technical assistance, operations support and quality service to bring meaningful changes in the life of the community through entrepreneurial approaches.”
 In this capacity, he has led projects on girls’ education, improving adolescents’ reproductive health, and HIV prevention in at-risk populations in Ethiopia.
 Previous positions have included Deputy Ethiopia Country Director for Intrahealth International; Deputy Coordinator, Senior Operations Manager, and Monitoring & Evaluation (M&E) Specialist for the ARCAN Project in Tanzania; and positions at UNAIDS and the Global Fund to AIDS, Tuberculosis and Malaria.
 He also has a vision for launching Ethiopia’s first global health institute, and he will use some of his time during the fellowship on developing a business plan for this institute.

-During his fellowship at the Center, Addis will conduct a study on prospects and challenges for health insurance programs in Ethiopia.
+During his fellowship at the Center, Addis conducted a study on prospects and challenges for health insurance programs in Ethiopia.

-During his fellowship at the Center, Victor will conduct a study on the performance of National Programme for Prevention and Control of Cancer, Diabetes, Cardiovascular Diseases and Stroke (NPCDCS) in Karnataka, India.
+During his fellowship at the Center, Victor conducted a study on the performance of National Programme for Prevention and Control of Cancer, Diabetes, Cardiovascular Diseases and Stroke (NPCDCS) in Karnataka, India.